-Drinking is a past-time favourite in Britain that occurs all year around, and with the arrival of summer, social consumers drastically increase their consumption of alcohol1.
+Drinking is a past-time favourite in Britain that occurs all year round, and with the arrival of summer, social consumers drastically increase their consumption of alcohol1.
 The warmer weather and longer days are associated with day drinking, pub crawls and boozy picnics across the UK and Ireland.
-Unfortunately, our summer habits come at a cost: drinking is harmful to the skin and can lead to premature aging and a variety of other negative health effects.
+Unfortunately, our summer habits come at a cost: drinking is harmful to the skin and can lead to premature ageing and a variety of other negative health effects.

 It is all good fun having a pint or two with your friends and family, but during summer, the longer days and better weather tend to cause Britons to drink more frequently and more units of alcohol per sitting.
 This doesn’t only give us a bad hangover the next day, but can also have terrible impacts on our skin.

 Alcohol causes a variety of issues that are not good news for our skin:

 It causes the loss of vitamin A3

 Reduces the production of collagen and other nutrients in the skin3